 The Sustainable Connections TeamWe are the music makers, we are the dreamers of dreams.

-Connector, family man, thought leader, runner, visionary
+Connector, family man, thought-leader, runner, visionary

 Read Derek's Bio

-Derek, our fearless leader, has a long record of entrepreneurism and program development in government, for-profit, and non-profit sectors.
-He co-founded Sustainable Connections in 2002 and became Executive Director in 2009 after successfully growing many key programs and initiatives.
+Derek has a long record of entrepreneurism and program development in government, for-profit, and nonprofit sectors.
+He co-founded Sustainable Connections in 2002 and became Executive Director of Cloud Mountain Farm Center prior to an anticipated merger with Sustainable Connections at the end of 2018.
 Derek was also the first co-National Coordinator of the Business Alliance for Local Living Economies (BALLE) in 2002.
 He is deeply committed to creating a community that works well for all people, and believes our region is rich with the potential to do so.

-Read Erin's Bio
+Read Pamela's Bio

-Read Becca's Bio
+Read Delaney's Bio

-Designer, creative, visualizer, tea lover, mom, helper
+Designer, creative, visualizer, idea generator, helper

 Read Amy's Bio